Euphillya/Skyllia/addons/SkylliaOre/readme.md

 - `skylliaore.use`: Permission to use the `/skylliaadmin generator` command.

+## Support

+For support, please join our [Discord server](https://discord.gg/uUJQEB7XNN).

-## Contribution
+## Contributing

 Contributions are welcome!
-To contribute, please fork the repository and submit a pull request.
+Please read the [contribution guidelines](../../CONTRIBUTING.md) before submitting a pull request.

-## Support

-For any questions or issues, please open an issue on the GitHub repository.

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+SkylliaInfo is licensed under the [MIT License](../../LICENSE).